EbenOladutemu/gridsome-blog/content/i-once-got-my-butthole-licked-by-a-girl-mc-galaxy-shares-details-about-his-s-x-life.md

 image_caption: ''

 ---

 ## **Mc Galaxy has shared some never heard before details about his sex life and its quite interesting.**

 During a truth or dare session on Instagram Live, **Mc Galaxy** played the truth or dare game with a female fan called Irene and she asked him some personal questions about his sex life.
 Irene first asked him if he has ever had his butthole licked and he gave a ‘Yes’ answer to it.
 He was also asked if a guy has ever tried to have sex with him and he replied yes.
 According to him, this was a long time ago and he did not do it.

-See the video below;

-## **Mc Galaxy has shared some never heard before details about his sex life and its quite interesting.**

-During a truth or dare session on Instagram Live, **Mc Galaxy** played the truth or dare game with a female fan called Irene and she asked him some personal questions about his sex life.
-Irene first asked him if he has ever had his butthole licked and he gave a ‘Yes’ answer to it.
-He was also asked if a guy has ever tried to have sex with him and he replied yes.
-According to him, this was a long time ago and he did not do it.